Pennsylvania Department of Education

 Vendor Number (SAP Number)

-All Pennsylvania Pre-K Counts applicants will need an AUN number as part of the application process.
+Pennsylvania Pre-K Counts applicants will need to supply a valid AUN number within the REQUIRED Letter of Intent and application.
 To verify your AUN number or to check to see if you have one assigned to your agency, click here.
 If you are an intermediate unit, select Search for Intermediate Units.
 If you are not an intermediate unit, select Advanced Search and search for your agency.

 Master Provider Index Number